meteorhacks/picker/README.md

 ## Filtering and Sub Routes

-This is an unique functionality of this routes which does not available in any other NodeJS server side router.
+This is an unique functionality of this router.
+See following example:

-This is how we can use **Picker** to handle `POST` requests.
+Let's say we need to handle only `POST` requests.
+This is how you can do it with `Picker`.

 ~~~js
 var postRoutes = Picker.filter(function(req, res) {